Every time I head to Serengeti, my heart skips a beat. Serengeti, here I come … again and again.

 Central Serengeti is known as cat central.
 And it did not disappoint.
 We got to enjoy a few sighting away from the crowds that Central Serengeti attracts.
 Trust your guide and head the other direction.

-Rains were about to come when in Central Serengeti and my guide Makubi and I were trying to get to Dunia Camp.
+Rains were about to come when in Central Serengeti and my guide Makubi and I were trying to get to our Safari Lodge.
 Well, this stunning leopard appeared and getting wet was an understandable option.
 We got to hang out for a bit and stare.

 I love elephants!
 They are just beautiful and so precious and threatened.
-In Northern Serengeti, I spotted a few but at a distance.
-South Central Serengeti, very close to Moru Kopjes, I was elated.
 Large herds were right next to the road.
 Elephant mama and babies – lots of them.
 Please stay safe!
 I am coming back to see you grow.